Stella Chen (politician): Early life and activism

-Chen was born on 10 June 1950, and raised in Tianzhong, Changhua County.
+Chen was born on 10 June 1950, and raised in Changhua City, Changhua County.
 After graduating from Changhua Girls' Senior High School, Chen studied social education as an undergraduate at National Taiwan Normal University.
 She then worked for the China Times, where she was assigned to cover the Taiwan Provincial Council.
 In time, she became interested in, then supported, the tangwai movement.
 Chen declared her candidacy for the December 1978 legislative elections, which were postponed after the United States announced the termination of official diplomatic relations between it and the Republic of China, which took effect the following month.
 Chen spent the next ten years in the United States.

 Chen's open support of the tangwai movement included the cofounding of opposition publication, Chao Liu (潮流) while overseas, and led to her being blacklisted from Taiwan.
 She protested Chao Lius forced closure in 1979 by going on a hunger strike at Taiwan's representative office in New York, and later edited the Los Angeles-based Formosa Weekly.
 Chen attempted a return to Taiwan in July 1988, was turned back at Chiang Kai-shek International Airport, and went back to Los Angeles.
 Chen successfully and secretly returned to Taiwan for Cheng Nan-jung's funeral in 1989, and planned to restore her household registration to run for the Taipei City Council with the support of the Democratic Progressive Party.
 She refused to disclose how she arrived in Taiwan and was barred from establishing residency.
 Chen protested the decision by declaring a hunger strike.

 The Kuomintang-led government continued to question Chen's contemporaries regarding her whereabouts until the early 1990s.
 Chen was arrested on 4 November 1990, for violations of the Marching and Demonstrations Law.
 She was detained at Chiang Kai-shek International Airport while preparing to depart for the United States, and again refused to answer questions posed by the Taipei District Court.
 She was sentenced to six months imprisonment.
 On 16 May 1991, Chen founded the Organization for Taiwan Nation-Building.
 The next month, the Kuomintang-led government charged her with sedition under Article 100 of the Criminal Code.
 Chen went on the run and was not captured until February 1992.
 Later that year, Chen faced additional legal action, when she and her supporters encountered police while on their way to the Taichung District Court.
 She was found not guilty of disturbing the peace in March 1993.

 Chen was close to the American activist Lynn Miles, who himself was blacklisted from Taiwan between 1971 and 1996.